Open VPN Edgerouter complete guide to setting up an OpenVPN server on EdgeRouter and advanced client configurations

 How do I know if my EdgeRouter supports OpenVPN?

 EdgeRouter devices with EdgeOS typically support OpenVPN as both a server and client.
 Check your device model and EdgeOS version in the web UI or the official EdgeRouter documentation to confirm OpenVPN capability for your firmware.
-Edgerouter x l2tp vpn setup
+Kaspersky vpn cost: everything you need to know about pricing, plans, features, and value in 2026

 Can I run multiple OpenVPN servers on one EdgeRouter?